 Spring onions are wonderful on the grill.
 The real fire heat turns the onions sweet and a bit creamy.
 They add lots of flavor to dishes featuring roast meats—particularly a nice grilled steak or juicy grilled chicken—or as part of a grilled vegetable platter.
 A classic choice is to serve some tomato-pepper-almond romesco sauce with these, but homemade aioli is a good choice, too.

 This recipe is as much a method (a very simple one!) as it is a recipe.
 Grill up as many onions as you need to feed the people around your table.
 Some people will like one alongside their steak or piece of chicken, and others will want a plate piled high with grilled spring onions.
 Only you know your diners—buy spring onions and grill them accordingly.

-- 1 to infinity spring onions per person (some people may want to eat even more!)
+- 1 to infinity spring onions or green onions per person (some people may want to eat even more!)

 - Olive oil or vegetable oil for brushing

 - 1 fresh lemon (wedges for the juice), optional

 - Heat a gas or charcoal grill to medium-hot heat (you should be able to hold you hand about one inch above the cooking grate for 3 to 4 seconds before pulling it away from the intensity of the heat).

 - While the grill heats, trim off and discard any wilted greens at the top of the spring onions.
 Cut off and discard the root end of the onions as well.
 Be careful to cut right at the bottom of the onion and the top of the roots so the bulb stays together and you can cook and serve the onions as in-tact as possible.